-History: Established in 1927, the fledgling club expanded to an 18 hole championship course by 1947 with the help of Donald Ross’s apprentice Walter Johnson.
-The word “Potowomut” is a Native American word for “land of fires.”
+History: Established in 1927, the fledgling club expanded to an 18 hole championship course by 1947 with the help of Donald Ross’s associate Walter Johnson.
+The word “Potowomut” is Native American for “land of fires”.

-Conditions: 7/10, Potowomut was in very good shape with true greens, thick rough, and well-manicured fairways.
+Conditions: 7/10, In stark contrast to neighboring Goddard Park, Potowomut is always in solid shape with quick greens, thick rough, and well-manicured teeboxes and fairways.

 Tee Par Yardage Rating Slope